 Trunk space in the sedan is good.
 The chopped-off rear end makes the trunk opening smaller than that on some comparably sized cars, but it leads into a deep forward well, with 12.6 cubic feet of luggage space.
 That's average in this size class, but it's only the beginning, The rear seat splits 60/40, and the seatbacks open up to the trunk when dropped.
-Factor in that fold-flat front seat, and the S40 offers an impressively large open floor, with 38.4 cubic feet of space to carry cargo inside the car.
+Fold both sides of the rear seat and the S40 offers an impressively large open floor, with 38.4 cubic feet of space to carry cargo inside the car.
 That's a lot for a small sedan, and it can be reached through the side doors as well as the trunk lid.

 Cargo space in the V50 wagon expands storage further.
 We think it's a great choice for people who routinely transport their dogs.
 It offers 27.4 cubic feet of cargo space with all seats upright, and a substantial 62.6 cubic feet with the rear seats and the front passenger seat folded down.
-That compares favorably to some small sport-utility vehicles like the Ford Escape (66.3 cubic feet).
+That compares favorably to the cargo space in compact SUVs.

 The navigation system is easy to operate and we liked it.
 The screen pops up vertically from the center of the dash, though it's canted forward at an angle that can make it harder to see from some driving positions.
 The driver surfs through menus and makes choices with buttons on the back of the right steering wheel spoke, almost where you'd expect paddle shifters for an automatic transmission.
-The menus are no more difficult to learn than those on other nav systems, and they're managed without taking hands from the steering wheel and fishing for the controls.
+The menus are no more difficult to learn than those on other navigation systems, and they're managed without taking hands from the steering wheel and fishing for the controls.
 Passengers can control the system with a remote.
-Upgrades for 2009 include extended points of interest and a birdview map with detailed intersection and building footprints.
+It was upgraded for 2009.

 The Volvo S40 and V50 are essentially the same car underneath, so when it comes to the driving, what goes for the S40 sedan also goes for V50 wagon.
 The V50 performs identically to the S40, despite the extra bit of utility that goes with its wagon body style.

-We've driven all the S40 and V50 models, and found no glaring shortcomings in any of them.
+These are enjoyable cars to drive, especially on winding roads where they are nimble and lively.
 The base 2.4i is an excellent choice for drivers who want a safe small car with good driving dynamics and fuel economy.
-Those who need lively acceleration may find it a bit soft on power.
+They are a bit soft on power, however.
 The T5 models offer better acceleration with their turbocharged engines, and livelier handling response.

-The base S40 and V50 offer a nice balance of ride and handling.
+The S40 2.4i and V50 2.4i offer a nice balance of ride and handling.
 They're smooth, with enough power for most drivers.
-Even with its now-standard five-speed automatic, the 2.4i delivers decent acceleration and fuel economy (20/30 city/highway mpg, sedan or wagon).
-You'll just have to mash the gas pedal to the floor and hold it, to make sure the transmission knows it's time to go.
+Even with the five-speed automatic, the 2.4i delivers decent acceleration and fuel economy: an EPA-estimated 20/31 mpg City/Highway for both the S40 and V50.

 The steering is boosted just right in these cars, with light, distinct and controlled feedback.
 It feels firm and tight, offering the right amount of resistance.
 The torque steer often found in front-wheel-drive cars is not apparent in these Volvos, even with the higher-power, turbocharged T5 models.